DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 The DirectOutput framework supports several configuration options:

 * __Auto configuration__ which tries to detect the connected hardware and the files containing the table definitions automatically.
-Auto configuration is using the legacy ledcontrol.ini file(s) for the table definitions if available.
+Auto configuration is using the legacy directoutputconfig.ini file(s) for the table definitions if available.
 * __XML config files__ are the best way to configure the framework.
 They allow to configure every detail of the framework in detail.

 \subsection installation_autoconfiguration Using Auto configuration

 If correctly installed the DirectOutput framework can configure itself automatically.
 This means that you dont need to create any of the config files mentioned in the sections below to get started.

-Auto configuration will automatically detect the LedWiz units connected to your system and try to lookup the ledcontrol.ini file(s) with table configurations in the following locations:
+Auto configuration will automatically detect the LedWiz units connected to your system and try to lookup the directoutputconfig.ini file(s) with table configurations in the following locations:

 - Table directory
 - Config directory of DirectOutput
 - Directory containing the DirectOutput.dll

-Up to 16 LedWiz units are supported, which can be controlled by numbered ledcontrol.ini files.
+Up to 16 LedWiz units are supported, which can be controlled by numbered directoutputconfig.ini files.
 For LedWiz nr.
-1 the file ledcontrol.ini will be loaded, for LedWiz numbers 2-16 files ledcontrol{LedWizNumber}.ini (e.g. ledcontrol2.ini) will be loaded.
+1 the file directoutputconfig.ini will be loaded, for LedWiz numbers 2-16 files ledcontrol{LedWizNumber}.ini (e.g. ledcontrol2.ini) will be loaded.

-To create your own lecontrol.ini files it is best to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz Config Tool</a>.
+To create your own directoutputconfig.ini files it is best to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">DOF Config Tool</a>.

+\image html DOFConfigTool.png DOF ConfigTool

 At the moment only LedWiz units are automatically detected.
 If you are using other output controllers you will have to create a cabinet configuration file, specifying the output controllers and some matching LedWizEquivalent toys, to allow the use of ledcontrol files.

-\subsection installation_ledcontrolini Using LedControl.ini files
+\subsection installation_ledcontrolini Using directoutputconfig.ini files

-The DirectOutput framework can use one or several classical LedControl.ini files to configure tables.
-If no other table config files are found, the framework will try to load the ledcontrol.ini file(s).
-By deafult the framework tries to find the ledcontrol files specified in the Global Config file.
+The DirectOutput framework can use one or several classical directoutputconfig.ini files to configure tables.
+If no other table config files are found, the framework will try to load the directoutputconfig.ini file(s).
+By default the framework tries to find the ledcontrol files specified in the Global Config file.
 If global config does not specify ledcontrol file(s) the framework will search for ledcontrol file(s) in the following directories:

 - Table directory
 - Config directory of DirectOutput